UfoDriver/yakuake-sessions/README.md

 ## Installation

-Before building you need to make sure that qt-devel or qt-dev package installed.
+Before building you need to make sure that qt5-base-devel or qt-dev package installed.
 Fedora users can innstall that package issuing

-`# yum install qt-devel`
+`# dnf install qt5-qtbase-devel`

 in command prompt.
 Ubuntu users can run

 `$ sudo apt-get install libqt4-dev`

+(Not sure about Ubuntu, don't have it now).

 ### Building